snsa-kscc/ward/README.md

 # WARD Website

-A modern, responsive website built with Astro 5, Tailwind CSS v4, GSAP animations, and postcss-clampwind for fluid typography and spacing.
+A modern, responsive website built with Astro 5, Tailwind CSS v4, GSAP animations, and postcss-clampwind for fluid typography and spacings.

 ## 🚀 Tech Stack